sampatskypointcloud/platform/docs/docs/timelines.md

 7. Details: Details fields of the timeline.
 Maximum 3 fields allowed.
 8. Status : The status of the run command on timeline.
 9. Action: Click on **Edit** icon to edit the timeline and Click on **Delete** icon to delete the timeline.

-The second half of this section contains a tabular representation of the history regarding all the actions performed in this section.

 ## Steps to create a Timeline